usgs/shakemap/docs/_sources/manual4_0/tg_architecture.rst.txt

 Below is a description of many of the modules available to **shake**.
 They are ordered in more or less the order they would be called.
-The module **select** would be run first if the operator wanted to have the ShakeMap system determine the GMPE set to use based on the event's location and depth.
-Many operators will have a fixed configuration for their GMPEs, and will therefore not use **select**.
+The module **select** would be run first if the operator wanted to have the ShakeMap system determine the GMPE set, IPE, GMICE, or cross- correlation functions to use based on the event's location and depth.
+Many operators will have a fixed configuration for their regions, and will therefore not use **select**.
 The operator will then typically run **assemble** (or possibly **augment**) to create (or update) the *shake_data.hdf* input file,